Even though we had a few trials and tribulations getting here, I find I am spending New Years Eve just as I had hoped and dreamed to for a long time.

 I just finished and shipped a buffalo to Canada, and still have a unicorn to get done in the next few days.
 It is not a Christmas order.
 It is for a December 28th birthday, so it should get to Texas on time if I can ship it on Monday.

 I did have to say "no" to one order this week.
-A former customer wanted to get her husband polar bear for Christmas, but I told her it was too late.
+A former customer wanted to get her husband a polar bear for Christmas, but I told her it was too late.
 We settled on a February delivery because he has a birthday then.
 I gave her a nice discount.

 It's a good thing I've had a little business this season.
 We have been going kinda crazy with buying things.
 In addition to all the Christmas gifts, we have been buying necessities, and not-so-necessities for the Alfa.
 Things like the 50 foot air hose to fill the tires from the onboard compressor, and the new air filter Craig will be installing this weekend.
 Little things like the telescoping brush to wash the roof someday, and the fiberglass renewing kit to use after.
 Also the surge protector and the driving lessons, both necessary in my eye.